With the Seahawks' run to the playoffs revitalizing football fanatics, spray-on green hair and neon face paint are flying off the shelves.

 Here we go:

-• Tattoo of yourself wearing a 12th man jersey and hoisting the 12th man flag at CenturyLink (50 points)
+Jersey (two points), T-shirt (one), flag (three), tattoo (15), tattoo of yourself wearing a 12th man jersey and hoisting the 12th man flag at CenturyLink (50)

 It all starts here.
 On Dec.
 15, 1984, team president Mike McCormack retired the No. 12 jersey and dedicated it to the fans.
 Some prefer the throwback jerseys of Hall of Famers Steve Largent (No. 80) and Cortez Kennedy (96).
 Others are enthralled with the new Nike design and rookie QB Russell Wilson (3).
 Given free agency, injuries, retirement and Pete Carroll's penchant for turning over the roster, the only number that's always in style is 12.